Estuary of Bilbao

 The Estuary of Bilbao (Spanish: Ría de Bilbao / Basque: Bilboko Itsasadarra) lies at the common mouth of the rivers Nervion, Ibaizabal and Cadagua, which drain most of Biscay and part of Alava in the Basque Country, Spain.
 In this instance, the Spanish word estuario is used to describe what in English would normally be called part estuary, part tidal river.
 The estuary becomes a tidal river which extends 16 km into the city of Bilbao, starting from the Bilbao Abra bay.
 It hosts the port of Bilbao throughout its length, although the Port Authority has recently restored most of the upper reaches to Bilbao and other municipalities for their urban regeneration.
 The port is now being transferred to the seaboard on the coast at Santurtzi and Zierbena.
+The estuary and its banks are a part of the Greater Bilbao region.

 Downstream from Bilbao the river divides its metropolitan area into its left bank (Barakaldo, Sestao, Portugalete and Santurtzi) and right bank (Erandio, Leioa and Getxo).

 Map of the Estuary, to the west the Bay of Biscay and the port docks, to the east the city of Bilbao.
 To the north is the right bank and to the south the left bank.